Ahsome/NIMA-Notes/UQ/Tutorials/Year 3 - GP/Readings/Week 6/Emergency Presentation - Anaphylaxis Wall Chart Australian prescriber.md

 		1. Refer patients with anaphylaxis for review

 **NOTES:**
-Antihistamines Antihistamines have no role in treating respiratory or cardiovascular symptoms of anaphylaxis.
+Antihistamines have no role in treating respiratory or cardiovascular symptoms of anaphylaxis.
 Oral non-sedating antihistamines treat itch and urticaria.
 Injectable promethazine should NOT be used in anaphylactic shock as it can worsen hypotension.

 ---